Szqout/07_Failure_analysis_simple/Readme.md

 ## 📧 Contact

-For questions or collaborations, feel free to reach out via GitHub or [szqzaczek@outlook.com].
+For questions or collaborations, feel free to reach out via GitHub.